-The markets we compete in have shifted (even this one), and we’re faced with the challenge of building a modern competitive intelligence program.
-One that is dynamic in capturing and sharing out intel across the organization with two purposes – to enable better decision-making, and bring in more revenue.
-The competitive intelligence program you’ve inherited, built on old workflows with set times for collecting data, reviewing research, and making updates to competitive content is no longer a viable competitive strategy.
+The markets we compete in have shifted (even this one), and we’re faced with the challenge of building competitive intelligence programs that are instantaneous in capturing and sharing insights across the organization, with two purposes:

-To help tackle this challenge, we’re kicking off the Competitive Intelligence Expert Series: The Ultimate Guide to Building a High-Performing CI Program where we’ll share weekly in-depth advice on the following five foundational pillars of building a competitive intelligence strategy:
+To help tackle this challenge, we’re kicking off the Competitive Intelligence Expert Series where we’ll share in-depth advice on the five foundational pillars of competitive intelligence:

-Once you’ve identified objectives of your competitive intelligence program and received buy-in from your stakeholders (Exec, Sales, etc.) around those goals, you’ll decide on which key performance indicators to track to measure your success and the frequency in which you’ll report out on those metrics.
+Once you’ve identified objectives of your competitive intelligence program and received buy-in from your stakeholders (Exec, Sales, etc.) around those goals, you’ll decide on which key performance indicators to track to measure your success.
 This will likely include both qualitative and quantitive measures of performance.
-We’ll share examples of CI reporting structures and templates for you to use.
-For now, check out the resources below to get started.
+Check out the resources below to get started.

 Data collection is a top priority for many of the Product Marketers that we speak to.
 We get it.
-Collecting intel on your competitors can also be incredibly time-consuming.
+Collecting intel on your competitors can be incredibly time-consuming.
 It’s rarely the fun part of competitive intelligence.
-The fun stuff for someone like you – who’s driven enough to be reading about how to improve your competitive intelligence program – is more likely building competitive strategies and curating insights on how to position against competitors in your market.
+The fun stuff for someone like you is more likely building competitive strategies on how to position against competitors in your market.

-One of our clients, a fast-growing B2B SaaS company, is tripling their sales reps over the next year.
+One of our clients, a fast-growing B2B SaaS company, is tripling their number of sales reps over the next year.
 One of the biggest challenges this presents is ramping their sales hires onto their own products, and making sure they understand how these products are positioned in the market.
-Your competitive intelligence program aims to arm sales reps to deposition competitors, and also to prepare them to accurately speak to their own products.
+Battlecards help them to arm sales reps to deposition competitors, and also to prepare them to accurately speak to their own products.

 Competitive battlecards, playbooks, competitor decks, kill sheets.
 Whatever you call them, they’re integral to your sales process.
 Given today’s increasingly competitive markets, being able to effectively de-position a competitor is critical to closing deals.

-Enter the competitive, or, sales battlecard.
-You need a tool to deliver insights to sales reps to coach them through competitor de-positioning strategies, and to ramp them on your own product.
-We cover the basics of building this content and get into the nitty-gritty details of how to do it with our semi-regular weekly series, Competitive Battlecards 101.
-Subscribe to the series for battlecard templates delivered directly to your inbox.
+Subscribe to the series Competitive Battlecards 101 for battlecard templates delivered directly to your inbox.
 It’s concise.
 2-4 minute reads without marketing fluff.
-Just the goods on what each battlecard does, when to use them, and how to build them, using real-life examples built by our own competitive analysts and experts from leading B2B enterprises.
+Just the goods on how to build effective sales battlecards, what each battlecard does and when to use them, using real-life examples built by our own competitive analysts and experts from leading B2B enterprises.

 How does each of your stakeholder groups prefer to communicate?
 What channels do they use?
 Your sales reps may prefer Slack or Chatter.
-A place where they can have short and direct conversation to get the answers they need and move on with their day.
 Your executive team may use email heavily and prefer communication with graphs and charts that help to visualize issues at a high level.

 When you’re building a plan to distribute your competitive intel, it’s critical to take your stakeholders preferences into consideration.
-Treat your stakeholders as you would your buyers – like customers.
-Whether you build content for Product, Sales, Exec, or Marketing, the success of your competitive intelligence program relies heavily on your ability to effectively communicate your insights to them.
+The success of your competitive intelligence program relies heavily on your ability to effectively communicate your insights to them.

 The CI programs of yesteryear haven’t made it easy to build a workflow around updating data and distributing real-time content.
 Your program needs not only good content but a strong content management strategy in place so that you are delivering fresh content and continuing to build trust with your stakeholders over time.
 It’s critical.

 Your program is only as good as the quality of content you produce.
 The phrase “Garbage in, garbage out,” seems fitting here.
 Point being, the upkeep of your data and content is very important to the performance of your competitive intelligence strategy.
-We’ll share modern strategies for maintaining intel relevancy and other considerations on how to best manage your CI program.
+Maintaining intel relevancy is a key component of your CI program.